nypl-spacetime/surveyor/README.md

 Surveyor is a geotagging tool designed to enhance the metadata of items within [NYPL Digital Collections](https://digitalcollections.nypl.org/).
 It allows you to view and place images on a map of New York City.
 With each contribution through Surveyor, users create new knowledge about the Library’s collections!

-For more information, see Surveyor’s [About page](http://spacetime.nypl.org/surveyor/#about).
+For more information, see Surveyor’s [About page](http://spacetime.nypl.org/surveyor/#about), or read the [blog post on nypl.org](https://www.nypl.org/blog/2017/07/07/surveyor-photos-map).

 Surveyor was created for geotagging NYPL's collections, however, __it's easy to adapt Surveyor and use it to geotag any collection of photos.__ As long as your images are available online and have unique identifiers as well as basic metadata, you can use Surveyor.
 To find out how, see [Other Image Collections](#other-image-collections) below.